nick6996war/btcSearch/README.md

 # btcSearch
  to run py btcsearch.py

- can chenge .doc . xlsx to other or ad more
+ can change .doc . xlsx to other or ad more